DennisOrszulak/Stanford-CS193P-Notes/README.md

 #### Class Initializers
 * Classes can get a free init with no arguments as long as all their vars in that class are initialized
 * Structs – the free init initializes all of its vars, but can have a huge list of arguments to initialize
-* Use ‘self.’ to use distinguish between the same internal and external name on the initializer (or any other method, but usually on inits)
+* Use `self` to use distinguish between the same internal and external name on the initializer (or any other method, but usually on inits)

 #### Statics
 * Vars or funcs are stored with the type, not individual instances of the struct
-    * Example: ‘var isFaceUp’ is a value stored on an individual card, whereas ‘static var identifierFactory’ is only within the struct
+    * Example: `var isFaceUp` is a value stored on an individual card, whereas `static var identifierFactory` is only within the struct

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Static%20Example.png" width="375" height="250">